 A: IM in Engage, student lounge, Skype

 Q: Are there scholarships available for the online programs at AMC?

 A: No, there aren’t specific scholarships available to online students.
 However, learn about financial aid options.

 Q: Can I transfer credits?

 A: Accepted and matriculated students may be able to transfer up to 6 credits from a regionally accredited institution towards the required credits for a master’s program based on certain conditions.
-To learn more about this option please reach out to your admissions adviser.
+To learn more about this option please reach out to your Program Manager.

 With four or more years of progressive work experience you may be eligible for the Mid-Career track, allowing you to waive out of two courses bringing your MPA from AMC to 10 courses or 30 credits.

 Completion of the U. S. Fire Administration’s Executive Fire Officer program may qualify you for admission to the online Master of Public Administration program and earn you up to 12 credit hours toward an MPA with a Fire and Emergency Services specialization.